 In addition, the impacts of potential beach scour are important relative to beach use for two primary reasons.
 The first reason involves public access.
-The subject property is located approximately 600 feet west (upcoast) from a vertical public coastal accessway and approximately 150 feet east (downcoast) from another vertical public coastal accessway.
-If the beach scours at the base of the bulkhead, even minimal scouring in front of the 48.5 foot long bulkhead and two 22 foot long return walls will translate into a loss of beach sand available through erosion than would otherwise occur under a normal winter season if the beach were unaltered.
+The subject property is located approximately 790 feet west (upcoast) from a vertical public coastal accessway.
+If the beach scours at the base of the bulkhead, even minimal scouring in front of the proposed bulkhead and return walls will translate into a loss of beach sand available through erosion than would otherwise occur under a normal winter season if the beach were unaltered.
 The second impact relates to the potential turbulent ocean condition that may be created.
-Scour at the face of a seawall will result in greater interaction with the wall and, thus, make the ocean along Puerco Beach more turbulent than it would be normally be along an unarmored beach area.
-Thus, the Commission has ordinarily required that shoreline protection devices be located as far landward as possible, in order to reduce adverse effects from scour and

-6 Letter Report from Dr. Craig Everts, Moffatt and Nichol Engineers, to California Coastal Commission staff member and senior engineer, Lesley Ewing, March 14, 1994. erosion.
-In the case of this project, the Commission notes that the proposed timber bulkhead will be located as far landward as feasible in order to provide protection for the proposed septic system, which has also been located as far landward as feasible, in order to minimize adverse effects from scour and erosion.
+Scour at the face of a seawall will result in greater interaction with the wall and, thus, make the ocean along Puerco Beach more turbulent than it would be normally along an unarmored beach area.
+Thus, the Commission has ordinarily required that shoreline protection devices be located as far landward as possible, in order to reduce adverse effects from scour and erosion.
+In the case of this project, the Commission notes that the proposed bulkhead will be located as far landward as feasible in order to provide protection for the proposed septic system, which has also been located as far landward as feasible (directly adjacent to Malibu Road), in order to minimize adverse effects from scour and erosion.

-In their report dated July 14, 2000, Pacific Engineering Group states:
+In their report dated July 19, 2000, Pacific Engineering Group states: